Skip to main content

 Important context

-• Tick presence maps correlate with alpha‑gal hotspots but don’t guarantee risk.
+• Tick presence maps correlate with alpha‑gal hotspots but do not guarantee personal risk or confirm why a reaction happened.

-• Interpret results in clinical context: exposure history, cofactors, and timing of reactions.
+• Lab results need clinical context: exposure history, cofactors, timing of reactions, and discussion with an allergist still matter.

 Educational only.
-This page helps you prepare for testing conversations, but diagnosis and treatment decisions belong with your clinician.
+This page helps you prepare for testing conversations and locate official resources, but diagnosis, result interpretation, and treatment decisions belong with your clinician.

 Learn the basics